Choosing between a cloud server vs dedicated server hosting solution is an important decision for your company.

 Today, the new paradigm of cloud hosting means that businesses don’t necessarily need to follow this traditional path and can start building a website on a managed cloud plan with pre-integrated platform support for Varnish Cache, Memcached, Nginx, CDNs, etc. that previously would have taken many hours in developer time to build on a custom dedicated server independently.

-Cloud hosting plans offer scalable server resource allocation based on hardware virtualization, whereas dedicated server plans include a fixed allocation of isolated RAM, CPU, & SSD/HDD storage that can provide better performance and increased security for online business applications.
+Cloud hosting plans offer scalable server resource allocation based on hardware virtualization, whereas dedicated server plans include a fixed allocation of isolated RAM, CPU, and SSD/HDD storage that can provide better performance and increased security for online business applications.
+There is even hybrid dedicated cloud hosting which utilizes a single parent server’s resources based on dedicated hardware.

-Many of the new retail cloud web hosting plans available for small business website publishing support are based in web server network management software improvements derived from “big data” in enterprise corporations where the scalability requirements of the largest websites in the world are the responsibility of DevOps teams in IT companies like Google, Facebook, Microsoft, Oracle, and IBM as well as hosting companies like Liquid Web, Rackspace, and Amazon.
+Many of the new retail dedicated cloud hosting plans available for small business website publishing support are based in webserver network management software improvements derived from “big data” in enterprise corporations where the scalability requirements of the largest websites in the world are the responsibility of DevOps teams in IT companies like Google, Facebook, Microsoft, Oracle, and IBM, as well as hosting companies like Liquid Web, Rackspace, and Amazon.

 Many cloud VPS plans use a “pay as you go” approach rather than fixed rates for billing which allows them to scale to provide more CPU cores, RAM, or I/O processes on demand for web traffic spikes that can overwhelm shared hosting plans.
 Elastic cloud platforms manage multiple virtual servers and databases simultaneously, synchronizing changes across versions and caching web pages for anonymous browsers.

-Whether you’re developing in PHP or .NET, Linux or Windows, or hosting WordPress, Drupal, or Joomla, Cloud Sites lets you quickly launch and manage your sites effortlessly.
+Whether you’re developing in PHP or .NET, Linux or Windows, or hosting WordPress, Drupal, or Joomla, Cloud hosting lets you quickly launch and manage your sites effortlessly.

-Many cloud platforms use a single web server stack software that will not support the custom software requirements of legacy web applications or databases, making dedicated server plans a necessity.
-In most cases, cloud hosting plans offer a “plug & play” PaaS option that small business owners can transfer existing websites to for better web server performance at scale with integrated page caching.
+Many cloud platforms use a single webserver stack software that will not support the custom software requirements of legacy web applications or databases, making dedicated server plans a necessity.
+In most cases, cloud hosting plans offer a “plug and play” PaaS option that small business owners can transfer existing websites to for better webserver performance at scale with integrated page caching.

 Dedicated servers provide base hardware resources that developers can custom install with the programming language extensions, tools, utilities, and third-party frameworks required to program complex, database-driven web and mobile applications.
-Over-provisioning dedicated server hardware for web and mobile applications can lead to better performance vs. shared hosting platforms based on virtualization with thousands of domain names active on a single server instance.
+Over-provisioning dedicated server hardware for web and mobile applications can lead to better performance, based on virtualization with thousands of domain names active on a single server instance that can happen with shared vs dedicated hosting.

 Advantages of Cloud Hosting

-Although there are a wide variety of cloud hosting plans, platforms, and services, each unique to the company and programming team developing them for market, the main advantages of these plans are that they provide pre-installed elastic web server support with custom stack software optimized for CMS websites running on LAMP.
+Although there are a wide variety of cloud hosting plans, platforms, and services, each unique to the company and programming team developing them for market, the main advantages of cloud hosting plans is that they provide pre-installed elastic webserver support with custom stack software optimized for CMS websites running on LAMP.

-CMS site owners receive better overall performance on cloud hosting through a combination of premium hardware configurations, SSD storage options, load balancing on network traffic, and multi-layered database, PHP process, & web file caching services, including CDN integration.
+CMS site owners receive better overall performance on cloud hosting through a combination of premium hardware configurations, SSD storage options, load balancing on network traffic, and multi-layered database, PHP process, and web file caching services, including CDN integration."

 Disadvantages of Cloud Hosting